-Since 1999, Bob Martnes and Ziga Turk have been managing CUMINCAD - the Cumulative index of CAD - the largest freely available database of papers related to computer aided architectural design, particularly related to the education in this area.
-At conferences organised by regional organisations of CAAD teachers (ECAADE in Europe, ACADIA in North America, Sigradi in South America and CAADRIA in Australasia) thousands of papers have been published.
-Rarely were the proceedings published by a professional publisher, therefore, the texts were not entered into commercial indexes and neither were they sold commercially.
+In the framework of annual conferences organized by regional CAAD-Associations (ACADIA in North America, eCAADe in Europe, Sigradi in South America and CAADRIA in Australasia) thousands of papers have been published.
+Rarely were the proceedings published by a professional publisher, therefore, the texts were neither entered into commercial indexes, nor were they sold commercially.
 The full texts were not broadly available; only conference attendees had copies.
-On the other hand, the professional organisations retained the copyright to this work and could therefore allow its publication/archiving in the CUMINCAD.
-In this way this work is available on the net and rescued from oblivion.
-At the time of writing, CUMINCAD includes 3831 papers with abstracts.
-883 of papers are available in full text as well.
+On the other hand, the associations retained in most cases the copyright to this work and could therefore allow its publication/archiving in the CUMINCAD.
+Thus this work is available on the net and rescued from oblivion.
+At the time of writing, CUMINCAD includes 4.007 papers with abstracts; 883 papers are available in full text as well.